-The ConvNet and its parameters were adjusted by considering a full set of experiments guided by~\cite{bengio2012practical}.
+As previously stated, a set of experiments (guided by~\cite{bengio2012practical}) was executed to define the hyperparameters.
 After all the setup experiments, the best values for hyperparameters, presented in Table~\ref{tab:parameters}, were determined for each dataset.
 The number of iterations increases with the complexity of the dataset in order to ensure convergence.
-In the proposed models, the learning rate, responsible to determine how much an updating step influences the current value of the network weights, starts with a high value and is reduced during the training phase using the exponential decay~\cite{tensorflow2015} with parameters defined according the last column of Table~\ref{tab:parameters}.
+In the proposed models, the learning rate, responsible to determine how much an updating step influences the current value of the network weights, starts with a high value and is reduced during the training phase using the exponential decay~\cite{tensorflow2015} with parameters defined according to the last column of Table~\ref{tab:parameters}.